Bridging the Sim-to-real Gap: A Control Framework for Imitation Learning of Model Predictive Control: CASE STUDY

 \subsubsection{Results: sim-to-real gap}

+All MPC-approximated controllers achieved a significant reduction in computation time per step, from 0.5s for the original RTMPC to approximately 0.6ms.
+This demonstrates a major advantage of the MPC-based imitation learning framework, which can substantially improve computational efficiency while maintaining the control performance of the original controller.

-Fig. \ref{fig__data} illustrates the key concept of the proposed framework, showing the controlled cart-pole's position and pole angle in the target domain (Fig. \ref{fig_Posi_data}) and the control inputs generated by the proposed framework and baselines (Fig. \ref{fig_Input_data}).
-As shown in Fig. \ref{fig_Posi_data}, both the proposed method and the DR baselines successfully regulate the cart-pole to the origin, showing aligned results with the original RTMPC, thereby overcoming the sim-to-real gap.
-This is in contrast to the case when DR is not used (w/o DR), which shows unintended oscillatory results.
+Fig. \ref{fig__data} illustrates the key concept of the proposed framework by showing the controlled cart-pole's position and pole angle in the target domain (Fig. \ref{fig_Posi_data}) and the control inputs generated by the proposed framework and baselines (Fig. \ref{fig_Input_data}).
+As shown in Fig. \ref{fig_Posi_data}, both the proposed method and the DR baselines successfully regulated the cart-pole to the origin, showing results that are almost aligned with those of the original RTMPC, thereby overcoming the sim-to-real gap.
+This is in contrast to the case when DR is not used (w/o DR), where an oscillating trajectory resulted from the gap.
 As shown in Fig. \ref{fig_Input_data}, noisy control inputs were found in the baselines since the DNN handled all disturbances in the target domain.
-Whereas the DNN in the proposed framework generated cleaner control inputs, as the DNN controls only the nominal model, and the disturbances were compensated by the ancillary controller.
+In contrast, the DNN in the proposed framework generated cleaner control inputs, as it controlled only the nominal state.

-To evaluate performance in dealing with the sim-to-real gap, the Root Mean Squared Error (RMSE) between the DNN's control inputs and the original controller's control inputs that would have resulted in the target domain was analyzed.
+To evaluate performance in addressing the sim-to-real gap, the Root Mean Squared Error (RMSE) between the DNN's control inputs and the original controller's control inputs that would have resulted in the target domain was analyzed.
 A smaller value indicates that the DNN represented the original controller better beyond the sim-to-real gap.
 Fig. \ref{fig_RMSE_data} shows the RMSE value plotted by the amount of collected data.
-A total of 100 operations with random disturbances were held and represented as the shaded area, with the average value plotted as the solid line.
+The results of 100 operations with different random disturbances are represented as the shaded area, with the average value plotted as the solid line.